ctnava/rxtechnotes/ref/formulations/non_injectables.md

 #### 🔹 Intrauterine Devices (IUDs)

+`device that is placed in the uterus for a prolonged period of time`

 - Used for **long-term contraception**
 - Made of **plastic or copper**, shaped like a "T"
 - Lifespan: **up to 10 years**